 II.
 ACG METHODOLOGY To assure accuracy and consistency in my comparisons, I have established two sample families, one with an income of $60,000 per year, one with an income of $40,000 per year.
-Full profiles for those families are in the "Input Data" Section near the top of my Examples page, and my specific 2016/2017 NPC input data for both families are in the table below.
+My specific 2017/2018 NPC input data for both families are in the table below.
 Since your NPC results will be unique to your family, your results will not be the same as the results for my sample families.
-Also, all the tables you will see in this website follow the same pattern, with the names of the colleges on the left, the costs and aid for those schools in the middle, and the "Remaining Balance" - what's left for parents to pay or for students and parents to borrow - on the right.
+Also, all the tables you'll see in this website follow the same pattern, with the names of the colleges on the left, the costs and aid for those schools in the middle, and the "Remaining Balance" - what's left for parents to pay or for students and parents to borrow - on the right.
 The "Student Work" amount of $5,000 assumes a 25 hour per week summer job and an 8 hour per week Work Study job during the school year with both paying $10 per hour.
 The schools are ranked by the generosity of their financial aid programs at the given income level, with the most generous schools at the top and the least generous schools at the bottom.
 Finally, I never include any loans as financial aid anywhere in this site.
 Loans really aren't financial aid, loans are a way to defer the payment of a present cost to a later time while paying an interest fee to cover the amount of delay.
-So, all the financial aid you will see in this website is loan-free.
-Here's a table containing the input data used in all the 2016/2017 Compilations and Comparisons in this site:
+So, all the financial aid you will see in this website is absolutely loan-free.
+Here's a table containing the input data I used for my middle and lower income sample families in all the 2017/2018 Compilations and Comparisons in this site:

-Here again are a Word version of my Apple-to-Apples template for your own college cost comparisons along with a Word version of my data input pages you can use for your own family:
+Here again are Word versions of my Apple-to-Apples templates for your own college costs and expected loans along with a Word version of my blank data input pages that you can download for use by your own family: